CarltonFoo/ITP-BatteryLifePrediction/discharge_model/README.md

    |-- Training.py                     # contains helper functions to enable multi-threaded parallel training of multiple models
    |
    |-- model_tester.ipynb              # automatically re-runs the model building and training process 10 times for transfer models to observe run-to-run variation
+   |
+   |-- DischargeModelTransferNEW.ipynb # same as model_tester.ipynb, but evaluates a modified backwards layered transfer model as requested
+   |
+   |-- DischargeModelTransferNEW3.ipynb# same as model_tester.ipynb, but evaluates a simplified layered transfer model with less weights and FTRL optimizer
 ```